Finance is a decision-oriented discipline that is complex, challenging and dynamic.

-Finance focuses on several main areas – investments (including portfolio theory); corporate finance (how businesses make internal financial decisions); derivatives (the study of financial securities deriving their value from other assets’ values); international finance (finance across borders) and personal finance.
+Finance focuses on investments (including portfolio theory); corporate finance (how businesses make internal financial decisions); derivatives (the study of financial securities deriving their value from other assets’ values); and international finance (finance across borders).

 Apply for the Master of Finance (MFinc)Apply Now

 Apply for the Postgraduate Diploma in Commerce (PGDipCom) through the Dunedin campus in 2023Apply Now

 Every person and every organisation raises and spends money.
 Finance examines the theory and practice of this process, with particular attention to the measurement and management of risk.
 It’s about deciding how money is allocated in the real world.

 Finance is both a science and an art – a science because it systematically analyses information and uses it to make and test

 predictions; an art because these activities are not exact and there is frequently no “right” answer.

 Finance deals not only with the measurable, “quantitative” aspects, but also with the unmeasurable, in which intuition and experience play a strong role.
 Skills in these areas are invaluable in the workplace.

 Above all, Finance is exciting.
 You will often have to make swift decisions concerning large amounts of money and resources.